Zylann/zCraft/readme.md

 on every new commit.
 I try to ensure that each version between pushes can be used without too much bugs or quirks.

+Note : the voxel part is only a layer over a set of packages I design for generic purpose (game structure, gui, core functionnalities), so this project is not only a voxel engine.

 ![Screenshot](http://zylannprods.fr/games/zcraft/screenshots/2013-02-19-crafted-zcraft.png)

 Current main features